 - facilitates work to raise community awareness of the importance of fire management in NSW parks and reserves.

 The NSW Government committed more than $76 million from 2011 to 2017 to fund the program, including the employment of an additional 94 firefighters.
-The government has now extended the EBMP to 2022, and committed a further $74 million over 5 years.
+The government has extended the EBMP to 2022, and committed a further $92 million over 5 years from July 2017.

 The new funds will allow the program to sustain the previous achievements in hazard reduction activity and maintain bushfire response capacity.
 The focus of the extended program will include implementation of an improved risk planning model for hazard reduction activities.

-- NPWS rapid aerial response teams responded to 100% of fires within 30 minutes of detection, and close to 90% of fires were kept below 10 hectares in size.
+- For the 2018/19 fire season, NPWS rapid aerial response teams responded to 100% of fires within 30 minutes of detection, and 91% of fires were kept below 10 hectares in size.

-- NPWS has undertaken 80% of the total hazard reduction burning effort recorded in NSW, despite managing less than 9% of the state.
+- On average, NPWS undertakes around 75% of the total hazard reduction burning effort recorded in NSW, despite managing around 9% of the state.

 - Hazard reduction burning is dependent on weather conditions and there are limited opportunities in which these operations can take place.